nicklockwood/Euclid/CONTRIBUTING.md

 * Minor code fixes - a typo in a method name or a trivial bug fix should be made against the **master** branch.

 * Major code changes - significant refactors or new functionality should usually be raised as an issue first to avoid wasted effort on a PR that's unlikely to land.
 This is mainly for your own sake, not ours, so if you prefer to make suggestions in code form then that's fine too.
-As with fixes, PRs should be made against the **master** branch.
+As with fixes, PRs should be made against the **develop** branch.

 ## Copyright and Licensing